-The proprietary proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for Mifare use.
+Please note that the NRG software is not part of the security functionality of the TOE.
+Proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for NRG use.

-• And various further communication modes.
+And various further communication modes (please refer to Note 1)

-All interfaces and protocols can be made available sequentially.
+Note 1: All interfaces and protocols can be made available sequentially.
 How the interfaces are used or combined depends exclusively on the user software.

-Further communication modes, details and an overview about their possible parallel usage are outlined in the confidential Security Target [10].
+Further communication modes, details and an overview about their possible parallel usage are outlined in the confidential Security Target.